shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 # Project Creation & Setup

-For this Tutorial, you will need to create a new project in Shotgun and configure it as if you were preparing for production to begin.
-This includes ensuring all of the necessary Shotgun entities are in place and linked up properly.
+For this Tutorial, you will need to create a new project in {% include product %} and configure it as if you were preparing for production to begin.
+This includes ensuring all of the necessary {% include product %} entities are in place and linked up properly.
 For this tutorial, the Asset, Sequence, Shot, and Task entities are required and should be available by default in a new project.
 You will create:

 * Two **Assets**: